Better Cost Estimates Needed for Extending the Service Life of Selected F-16s and F/A-18s

 Comments: DOD concurred with the recommendations.
 In July 2014, DOD canceled the capability upgrade program as part of the fiscal year 2015 budget development process.
-Regarding the service life extension program, Air Force officials stated that the planned program review was delayed until mid-fiscal year 2015 and planned to conduct a sensitivity analysis and independent review of the cost estimates for the program review.
-When we confirm the actions taken, we will provide updated information.
+In September 2015, the Air Force said that the milestone review for the F-16 service life extension program was delayed and is now scheduled for late calendar year 2015.
+The Air Force said that it has done a sensitivity analysis which is being revised.
+Also, the Air Force said that the Air Force Cost Analysis Agency will support review of the Program Office's estimate in preparation for the upcoming milestone review.
+Once these additional actions are taken, we will confirm they meet the intent of our recommendation and provide updated information.

 Recommendation: To improve future updates of Air Force and Navy cost estimates for upgrading and extending the service life of selected F-16s and F/A-18s and to improve the ability of decision-makers to assess the potential total costs, the Secretary of Defense should direct the Secretary of the Air Force to update its cost estimates, and in doing so: (1) include in its sensitivity analysis an assessment of the range of possible costs if the capability-upgrade and service-life extension programs are expanded to more than 300 aircraft including up to the maximum of 650 aircraft, and (2) obtain an independent review of the updated cost estimates.

 Comments: DOD concurred with these recommendations.
 The Navy updated its estimate in February 2014 which included a sensitivity analysis and independent review.
 The sensitivity analyses included extending the service life to varying numbers of flight hours, configurations of capability upgrades, and estimates for changes due to obsolescence.
 Also the Navy obtained an independent review in accordance with department policy and the results were reviewed by the Deputy Assistant Secretary of the Navy for Aviation.